agencyenterprise/neurotechdevkit/docs/installation.md

         brew install libomp
         ```

-        the output of the command above will look like this:

-        ```
-        For compilers to find libomp you may need to set: export LDFLAGS="-L/usr/local/opt/libomp/lib"
-        export CPPFLAGS="-I/usr/local/opt/libomp/include"
-        ```

     1. Run the following command to export a new environment variable `CPATH` with the path for `libomp` headers:

         ```